 Working in brick kilns is one of the world’s most brutal workplaces – both animals and humans endure harsh working conditions.

 Brick kiln donkeys transport handmade bricks to kilns or waiting vehicles.
 Their work is incredibly tough.
-To avoid the hottest times of the day, they will often start work in the early hours of the morning or late afternoon.
+To avoid the hottest times of the day, donkeys will often start work in the early hours of the morning or late afternoon.
 They will be fitted with special carry pouches made of coarse cloth, which are filled with stack loads of bricks.
 The donkeys carry the bricks to and from the kilns.

 In such unforgiving conditions, injuries and illnesses are inevitable.
 Many brick kiln donkeys suffer from open, weeping wounds caused by ill-fitting, overloaded harnesses, which cut into their flesh and leave them vulnerable to disease.
 Others experience crippling lameness as their joints buckle under the pressure of carrying backbreaking loads every day.
 Other common conditions include overloading, exhaustion, malnutrition, dehydration, and diseases due to lack of vaccinations or health care.